 - If you don't behave well, I won't let you go to the party.

-やる, the rougher version of あげる, works too.
+やる, the rougher version of あげる, works like this too.
 It gives a coarse, masculine feel to the sentence:

-- If we won the lottery, I'd have you travel to Hawaii.
+- If I won the lottery, I'd let you travel to Hawaii.

-Lastly, when 〜させる is combined with 〜てもらう, it adds the nuance that the actor was allowed to do something by the causer and they appreciate it.
+Lastly, when 〜させて is combined with もらう (to receive), it means that the actor was allowed to do something by the causer and they appreciate it.
 The combination is equivalent to "be allowed to" or "may I?" in English.

 - Now, please allow me to introduce myself.